 The teeth on a TCG blade alternate between a raker tooth and a chamfered tooth.
 The chamfered tooth roughs out the cut, while the following FTG tooth cleans it up.
 This tooth configuration is meant for sawing dense materials: plastic laminate, solid surface materials like Corian, and non-ferrous metals like brass and aluminum.
 Pointy ATB teeth would blunt quickly from this stuff.

-for the Job
+The Best Blade for the Job

 In addition to lumber, your woodworking projects may also call for plywood, particleboard, MDF, hardboard, plastic laminate and other materials.
 Let’s take a look at your blade choices, based on the type of job you’re performing and the material you’re cutting.

 When rough-ripping to break down a board into slightly oversized project parts, a 24-tooth FTG blade is a good bet because it cuts through even thick hardwoods quickly.
 It doesn’t cut very smoothly, but because the pieces will be sawn to final dimensions later, it doesn’t matter.